Xilinx/meta-security/meta-parsec/README.md

 meta-parsec layer
 ==============

-This layer contains recipes for the Parsec service with Mbed-Crypto, Pkcs11 and TPM providers and parsec tools.
+This layer contains recipes for the Parsec service and parsec tools.

 Dependencies
 ============